 Insert the parameters into the query

-Open the original query (the SalesData query in our example).
+Open the original SalesData query.

-Find the step where we hardcoded the value David.
+Find the step where we hard-coded the value, David.

 Replace “David” for the parameter SoldBy.

 = Table.SelectRows(#"Removed Columns", each ([Sold By] = "David"))